Cath Shaw, Founder

-Educators are experiencing more stress and less job satisfaction than ever before and School and Early Learning leaders want engaged teams rather than high attrition rates which impacts all stakeholders, including families.
+Educators are experiencing more stress and less job satisfaction than ever before and School and Educational want engaged teams rather than high attrition rates which impacts all stakeholders, including families.

-We have a different view of when ‘prevention’ begins when it comes to mental wellbeing.
+When does true 'prevention’ begin when it comes to mental wellbeing?
 Our belief is that prevention MUST begin with children as young as 3 years of age learning habitual skills for wellbeing BEFORE there are signs of mental challenges, and because school is the universal location where children learn, this is the platform to begin emotional intelligence education.

 Our approach is aimed to support educators, children and families.

 The application of the Positive Living Skills program concepts are based on the principles or theories of:

 (1) Priming, an implicit memory effect where exposure to one stimulus influences a response to another stimulus.

 (2) Distributed Practice, a learning strategy where practice is broken up into a number of short sessions spread over a longer period of time - The aim is for teachers or educators to make Positive Living Skills a part of daily teaching at least once each week.
 To build:

 The purpose of the Positive Living Skills Initiative is to help children learn a range of preventative and practical mental wellbeing skills and strategies so they can become adults who live as participating and contributing members of thriving communities.
 At the same time we are committed to supporting educators and families.

 Young children are building neural pathways every day, as they learn everything from washing their hands to reading and writing.
-The Positive Living Skills programs are based on a range of practical and universal tools and proven concepts, which when applied with the principles of of procedural learning, distributed practice and priming, are designed so that young people can build procedural memories of positive and practical ways to look after their mental health, and maximise their ability to learn and achieve, and cooperate with others as they move toward their potential.
+The Positive Living Skills programs are based on a range of practical and universal tools and proven concepts, which when applied with the principles of of priming and distributed practice, can help young people to build long term positive and practical habits to help them look after their mental health, and maximise their ability to learn and achieve, and cooperate with others as they move toward their potential.